-The Platinum Edge is a solid card for serious points collectors for earning points from their day to day spend— it offers 3x bonus Membership Rewards points at Supermarkets and 2x on Fuel, with a standard annual fee of $195.
+The American Express Platinum Edge Credit Card comes with a Smartphone Screen Cover and includes a $200 travel credit each year the card is renewed.
+It is a solid option for serious points collectors who would like to earn points from their day-to-day spend— it offers 3 Membership Rewards points at major supermarkets and petrol stations, with a standard ongoing annual fee of $195.

-The key benefit of the Platinum Edge this card is opening the door to more points earned from your everyday spend rather than an offering to reduce fees or a large number of signup bonus points.
+The key benefit of the Platinum Edge Credit Card is opening the door to more points earned from your everyday spend rather than an offering to reduce fees or a large number of sign-up bonus points.

-The American Express Platinum Edge credit card is one of the cards that can maximise your points-return over the long-run.
-Thanks to the bonus points on offer at supermarkets and for fuel, it can be one of the best cards to hold for those trying to collect points outside of Qantas Frequent Flyer – points can be transferred to Velocity, Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles, and more.
+The American Express Platinum Edge Credit Card is one of the cards that can maximise your points return over the long-run.
+Thanks to the bonus points on offer at supermarkets and for fuel, it can be one of the best cards to hold for those trying to collect points outside of Qantas Frequent Flyer – points can be transferred to Virgin Australia Velocity, Singapore Airlines KrisFlyer, Cathay Pacific Asia Miles, and more.